Luigibarte4563/udd-courses-api/README.md

-﻿# UDD Courses API
+# UDD Courses API

 An educational API providing structured information about academic programs and courses offered by **Universidad de Dagupan**.

-The site is a simple vanilla HTML/CSS/JavaScript page that serves static JSON data â€” no database, no backend, no build step.
+The site is a simple vanilla HTML/CSS/JavaScript page that serves static JSON data — no database, no backend, no build step.
 Open it locally or publish it free on GitHub Pages.

 ---